verobelo/dentahub/README.md

 ---

-> [!NOTE]
+> [!IMPORTANT]
-> **Portfolio Project Disclaimers**
+> **Disclaimers**

 **Admin Passkey Exposure**
-The admin passkey (`123456`) is intentionally exposed for demonstration purposes only.
-In a production environment:
-- Passkeys would NEVER be exposed in code or documentation
+The admin passkey is intentionally exposed for demonstration purposes only.
+In a production environment passkeys would never be exposed in code or documentation.
-- Multi-factor authentication would be implemented
-- Role-based access control would be enforced
-- Admin sessions would have timeout mechanisms

 **Privacy & Compliance**
-This application demonstrates technical capabilities but is not HIPAA-compliant in its current state.
-For real-world medical use, additional features would be required:
+This application demonstrates technical capabilities but is not GDPR-compliant in its current state.
+For real-world medical use in the EU, additional features would be required:
-- HIPAA-compliant data encryption at rest and in transit
+- GDPR-compliant data encryption and audit logging
-- Audit logging for all data access
-- Patient consent management specific to jurisdiction
+- Data subject rights implementation (access, erasure, portability)
-- Data retention and deletion policies
+- Data Protection Impact Assessment (DPIA)
-- Business Associate Agreements with third-party services
+- Data Processing Agreements with third-party services

-The current privacy consent system is simplified - each medical institution would need to implement their own specific privacy policies based on:
-- Local healthcare regulations
-- Institutional policies
+- Patient consent management and data retention policies

-- Insurance requirements
-- Legal jurisdiction
+While Appwrite offers compliance features, each EU member state may have additional healthcare data regulations that must be addressed.

 **Data Security**
 - All sensitive data is encrypted by Appwrite